 Examples of HR analytics include Keencorp and predictive employee turnover analytics.
 A great overview of applications of predictive analytics in HR can be found here.

 How HR analytics relates to big data and business intelligence

 As you understand now, big data and business intelligence are generic business terms.
 Applied to HR, they form the basics of HR data analytics.

-There is some discussion whether the slice-and-dice kind of analysis that characterize a lot of business intelligence applications falls into the HR analytics category.
+There is some discussion about whether the slice-and-dice kind of analyses that characterize a lot of business intelligence applications falls into the HR analytics category.
 Some experts claim that the term HR analytics should only be used when we talk about advanced analytics, like the more complicated predictive analytics.

 Others, including myself, have a broader definition of HR analytics: HR analytics is data-driven people management.
 I think BI applications are a fundamental part of HR analytics as it will help to connect data sources and generates insights for HR professionals through integrated reporting on HR data.